benchristel/process-to-processes/src/index.md

 This is an early early draft and I would love to get your feedback on it.
 Send it to <a href="mailto:benchristel@gmail.com">benchristel@gmail.com</a>.

+You can subscribe to [bensguide.substack.com](https://bensguide.substack.com) to get notified when new chapters are available.

 ## Table of Contents

 {{toc --include-latent}}